DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

     - Enable repository mirrors
     - Enable software packages: web server, SSH server, standard tools.

 > [!NOTE]
-    > These VM machines does not have any local firewall rules set.
+> These VM machines do not have any local firewall rules set.
 So, any local service shall be accessible from the get go, as long as your virtualization host's setup aligns.
 This setup is not meant for public facing machines.

 ### 2.1 Run Invoice Ninja on Windows WSL